cGAS-STING pathway drives cellular senescence and inflammaging

 Abstract

 Cellular senescence is a cell fate triggered by diverse endogenous and exogenous stresses, including DNA damage, telomere dysfunction, and metabolic dysregulation.
 It is characterized by irreversible cell cycle arrest and a hypersecretory state known as the senescence-associated secretory phenotype (SASP).
 As a hallmark of ageing, senescence contributes to various physiological processes and is closely associated with the pathogenesis of age-related diseases.
 Specifically, senescent cells secrete SASP factors, which promote chronic inflammation, and propagate senescence to neighboring normal cells.
 DNA damage, a crucial inducer of cellular senescence and inflammation, often leads to the accumulation of cytosolic DNA.
 The cyclic GMP–AMP synthase–stimulator of interferon genes (cGAS-STING) pathway has emerged as a critical mechanism for detecting such intracellular DNA, and its excessive activation is strongly associated with senescence and age-related chronic inflammation (inflammaging).
 Accumulating evidence indicates that multiple factors can trigger cGAS-STING signaling, thereby stimulating inflammatory responses and accelerating cellular senescence.
 In this review, we summarize recent advances in understanding how cGAS-STING signaling orchestrates cellular senescence and inflammaging.
 We outline the key hallmarks and triggers of cellular senescence, with particular emphasis on the role of cGAS in age-related inflammatory diseases.
-Finally, we discuss that targeting cGAS-STING pathway may pave new ways for therapeutic strategies to mitigate cellular senescence-associated diseases.
+Finally, we discuss that targeting the cGAS-STING pathway may pave new ways for therapeutic strategies to mitigate cellular senescence-associated diseases.

 Keywords